tennierp/huffman-trees/README.md

 https://github.com/tennierp/huffman-trees

 ## Collaboration & Sources
-Dr. Ali A. Kooshesh provided the foundational building blocks to create a scanner and tokenization classes, which tokenize text files into .tokens files, separating content by words.
+Dr. Ali A. Kooshesh provided the foundational building blocks to create the scanner and token classes, which tokenize text files into .tokens files, separating content by words.

 ## Implementation Details